Electrical Systems

 lead

 A gray metal that is soft and heavy.
-Lead is a poor electrical conductor.
+Lead is less conductive than other metals but can produce energy by reacting with surlphuric acid.

 lead dioxide

 A toxic compound of lead and oxygen that is brown in color.
-Lead dioxide is used as an oxidizing agent.
+Lead dioxide is used as the cathode in lead-acid batteries.

 lead-acid battery

-A secondary cell that consists of a lead anode and a lead dioxide cathode in a sulfuric acid electrolyte.
-Lead-acid batteries are rugged and inexpensive.
+A secondary cell battery that consists of a lead anode and a lead dioxide cathode in a sulfuric acid electrolyte.
+Lead-acid batteries typically produce about 2.2 volts per cell.

 lithium

-A primary cell that uses metallic lithium as the anode.
-Lithium batteries typically use manganese dioxide as the cathode and a lithium salt as the electrolyte.
+A primary cell battery that uses metallic lithium as the anode.
+Lithium metal batteries typically use manganese dioxide as the cathode and a lithium salt as the electrolyte.

 lithium polymer battery

-Li-poly.
-A type of lithium-ion battery that has an extremely flexible casing.
-Lithium polymer batteries can be shaped to fit into small, thin, or irregularly-shaped devices.
+Li-poly battery.
+A type of lithium-ion battery that uses a polymer material to act as both the separator and the electrolyte.
+Lithium polymer batteries can be shaped to fit into small, thin, or irregularly shaped devices.

 lithium-ion battery

-Li-ion.
-A secondary cell that uses a lithium compound as the cathode.
-Lithium-ion batteries typically use graphite as the anode and a lithium salt as the electrolyte.
+Li-ion battery.
+A secondary cell battery that uses a lithium compound as the cathode and, usually, a graphite anode and a lithium salt electrolyte.
+Lithium-ion batteries are common in a range of devices, from laptops to electric vehicles.

 manganese dioxide